 ~ Stephen Levine

-Using Tonglen in Daily Life:
+Using Tonglen in Daily Life

 Tonglen is not only for situations where people are overwhelmed with suffering.
 Some people may seem just fine, but everyone can use compassion.
-Use this technique in daily life anytime you encounter an individual who is angered, frustrated, arrogant, or just having a bad day.
+Use the practice of Tonglen in daily life anytime you encounter an individual who is angered, frustrated, arrogant, or just having a bad day.
 Instead of judging others by their actions and reactions, we can use Tonglen to strengthen our empathy, our ability to feel our self as others and others as our self.
 By practicing in this way, we will realize that we are not all that different after all, and will have greater compassion when we encounter people in stressful situations.

 “If her past were your past, her pain your pain, her level of consciousness your level of consciousness, you would think and act exactly as she does.
 With this realization comes forgiveness, compassion, peace.”